rust-lang/rust/src/doc/guide-tasks.md

-indicates an unrecoverable logic error); in other cases you might want to contain the panic at a certain boundary (perhaps a small piece of input from the outside world, which you happen to be processing in parallel, is malformed such that the processing task cannot proceed).
+indicates an unrecoverable logic error); in other cases you might want to contain the panic at a certain boundary (perhaps a small piece of input from the outside world, which you happen to be processing in parallel, is malformed such that the processing thread cannot proceed).